peterajhgraham/Monte_Carlo_Portfolio_Optimization/README.md

 # Portfolio Optimization with Monte Carlo Simulations

-This repository serves as an investment analysis tool, employing Monte Carlo simulations designed to optimize asset allocation strategies.
+This repository serves as an investment analysis tool, employing Monte Carlo simulations designed to optimize asset allocation strategies using historical market data to enhance risk-adjusted returns.

 ## Directory Structure